processone/docs.ejabberd.im/content/developer/repositories.md

 ## ejabberd dependencies

+ejabberd code based is split among several repositories so effectively ejabberd code is much more than what is in its primary repository.

 ### Required dependencies

 The main ejabberd repository is [processone/ejabberd](https://github.com/processone/ejabberd)

-There is a couple of thousands of forks, but we actively maintain ejabberd to make it the most reliable and up to date version.
+There is hundreds of forks, but we actively maintain ejabberd to make it the most reliable and up to date version.
 This is thus your best starting point.

 When you build ejabberd yourself, the build chain will download a few Erlang dependencies: